WEBINAR: Proving CTV Performance in an Outcomes-First World

 4. Click-Through Rate (CTR): Click-through rate measures the number of clicks per impression.
 While CTR will mostly be low, any increase indicates that your efforts are resonating with viewers and driving action.
 This metric should always be considered in terms of the goal and channel.
 An awareness ad won’t have a high click-through rate, nor will a CTV ad that lacks clickable elements.

 5. Return on Ad Spend (ROAS): ROAS is calculated by dividing the profit made from advertising by advertising costs.
 Any figure greater than 1 indicates success because it means you broke even.
-By comparing ROAS across different campaigns, you’re able to determine which tactics are more successful and optimize accordingly.
+By comparing ROAS across different campaigns, you can determine which tactics are more successful and optimize accordingly.
 Again, full-suite attribution is required to measure all revenue generated by a given campaign.

-6. Audience Segment: You’ll want to compare the metrics across audience groups to see how your message is resonating with different viewers and where there’s room for improvement.
+6. Audience Segment: Compare the metrics across audience groups to see how your message is resonating with different viewers and where there’s room for improvement.
 For instance, if a university finds that ads targeting individuals over age 40 aren’t converting well, they may consider adapting the creative to better connect with those viewers.

-7. Geoperformance: Geoperformance allows you to compare the metrics above across different geographic regions and determine which locations you’d like to invest more budget into based on performance.
+7. Geoperformance: Geoperformance lets you compare the metrics above across different geographic regions and determine which locations you’d like to invest more budget in based on performance.

-The ability to measure all of the conversions, revenue, and clicks generated by a specific campaign is not always possible.
-Agencies and brands either need to streamline their efforts with a single CTV partner or build out an internal team and dashboard to consolidate the data.
+Measuring all conversions, revenue, and clicks generated by a specific campaign is not always possible.
+Agencies and brands either need to streamline their efforts with a single CTV partner or build an internal team and dashboard to consolidate the data.

-One of the major benefits of working with Strategus is that we’re able to design comprehensive campaigns that use the entire programmatic ecosystem, and then provide real-time peeks into the metrics detailed above on our 24/7 reporting dashboard.
+One of the major benefits of working with Strategus is we’re able to design comprehensive campaigns that use the entire programmatic ecosystem, and then provide real-time insights into the metrics detailed above on our 24/7 reporting dashboard.

-Companies that partner with us can quickly see all of the conversions and clicks driven from a given campaign, even if the conversions took place outside of the digital ecosystem.
+Companies that partner with us can quickly see all conversions and clicks driven by a given campaign, even if those conversions occurred outside the digital ecosystem.

 Closing Thoughts — CTV Retargeting with Strategus